AryanViralProjects/kali_snipes/KALI_INTELLIGENCE_REPORT.md

 ---

+### Enhanced Intelligence Engine
+The Enhanced Intelligence Engine is a new layer that builds upon the existing Birdeye-based security checks with additional validation methods and a scoring system.

+- **Social Validation Layer**: Checks for token legitimacy through name quality and would integrate with social media APIs in a full implementation
+- **On-Chain Analytics**: Analyzes unique wallet counts, trade frequency, and holder distribution
+- **Price Action Analysis**: Evaluates recent price momentum and stability
+- **Liquidity Depth Check**: Ensures sufficient liquidity for trading
+- **Composite Scoring System**: Calculates a score from 0-100 based on multiple factors:
+  - Liquidity (0-20 points)
+  - Holder count (0-15 points)
+  - Unique wallets (0-10 points)
+  - Trade volume (0-5 points)
+  - Base score of 50

+- Purpose
+  - Provides more nuanced decision making than simple pass/fail filters
+  - Reduces false positives from basic filters
+  - Allows for configurable sensitivity through score thresholds

+---

 ### Pre-buy guardrails (applied across all listeners)
 - **Global position cap**: If `get_active_position_count() ≥ MAX_POSITIONS`, skip.
 - **Sequential mode (optional)**: If enabled, skip when any position open (override for single-position mode).